 At the top of the quality spectrum, we’ve recommended the Moen Wynford.
 It’s more elegant than our other recommendations, but it’s just as sturdy and dependable.
 It’s a two-handle design, for perfect control over temperature and pressure.
 It’ll fit most traditional decor, and we love that you can adjust the handles to whatever width works best for your sink.

 While all of our recommendations have only one or two finish options, this one has plenty of colors and finishes to choose from.
 And while our cheaper recommendations are covered by lifetime warranties, this is a faucet you won’t have to go through the hassle of having replaced (even if it’s free).
-The only downside is, this one is priced up around the $300 mark.

 How to Choose the Right Bathroom Faucet

 Before you shop for style, make sure you’ve got all the sizing down.
 Know whether your sink is a 1-hole or 3-hole setup.
 You should also figure out whether you want to use all the holes with your faucet, whether you want to save one for a sprayer, or whether you’ll need a plate to cover holes you don’t plan to use.

 Make sure you’ve got measurements for clearance above the counter, and for the space between the bowl of the sink and the backsplash or wall.

 Think about how much room you’ll want under the faucet, for washing your face, hands, and possibly hair.
 That’ll help you get a sense of whether you want a high-rise or low-rise spout, as well as a better idea of the spray pattern you like.